-- New Old West: "Angel In Blue Jeans" has a country vein, the title woman is compared to a gunslinger, and it even has a Western-inspired video featuring Danny Trejo.
+- New Old West: "Angel in Blue Jeans" has a country vein, the titular woman is compared to a gunslinger, and the song even has a Western-inspired video featuring Danny Trejo.

-- Not Staying for Breakfast: "Drive By" is about how he regrets doing this.
+- Not Staying for Breakfast: "Drive By" is about how Monahan regrets doing this.

-- One Woman Song: "Meet Virginia", "Angel In Blue Jeans"
+- One-Woman Song: "Meet Virginia" and "Angel in Blue Jeans".

 - Title Track: Drops of Jupiter, though the title song from that album has its most recurring lyrics (Tell Me) as its subtitle.